The only fees separately chargeable in the sheriff court in addition to the core fixed payment are as follows:

 A deferred sentence diet continued to a later part of the day’s proceedings cannot, therefore, be construed as a further adjournment.
-In these circumstances, only one fixed payment is chargeable under paragraph 8A.
+In these circumstances, only one fixed payment is chargeable under paragraph 10ZA.
 It is viewed by the court as the same diet which has been continued to a later part of that day’s proceedings, and we assess it accordingly.

 Appearance on a warrant

-Whether or not the court takes the opportunity on the day to deal with the deferred sentence, the accused having been apprehended, does not make it a diet adjourned for the purpose of sections 201, 202 or 203 of the 1995 Act or chargeable as such.
+Whether or not the court takes the opportunity on the day to deal with the deferred sentence, the accused having been apprehended does not make it a diet adjourned for the purpose of sections 201, 202 or 203 of the 1995 Act or chargeable as such.
 You will have been paid for the abortive diet, if it called.

 Note: The definition of “deferred sentence” was amended by the 2014 fixed payments and ABWOR regulations [S.S.I.
 2014 No. 366], as at 17 December 2014.
 There was no definition as such of a section 202 diet of deferred sentence in the Table of Fees and a section 202 deferred sentence, dealt with by the court on the day, was arguably chargeable on a claim for a section 202 deferred sentence taking place at the warrant hearing on apprehension of an accused person.
-This is no longer arguable.
+This point is no longer arguable.

-Paragraph 9 – additional payment for a section 203 hearing
+Paragraph 3 – additional payment for a section 203 hearing

 Please remember that his payment can only be claimed in connection with a deferred sentence for a social enquiry report.

-In terms of the regulation, the additional payment is payable only where the case is “disposed of” at one of the two subsumed diets, and is not separately chargeable where
+In terms of the regulation, the additional payment is payable only where the case is “disposed of” at one of the two subsumed diets, and is not separately chargeable where:

-So, where the accused is convicted and the sheriff fixes a DTTO order, as an alternative to sentence by other traditional means, you will be entitled to payment of the additional fee.
+So, where the accused is convicted and the sheriff fixes a DTTO order, as an alternative to sentence by other traditional means, you will be entitled to payment of an additional fee.
 The sheriff has clearly disposed of the matter.

 Also, in Glasgow where there is a referral to the Drug Court payable under Schedule 1, part 2 under the certificate, this is also a disposal.
 The proceedings may not be at an end, but nevertheless there has been a disposal in these circumstances.
 The additional fee is payable.

-Paragraph 10 – bail appeals
+Paragraph 4 – bail appeals

-This fee includes all work carried out by the nominated solicitor and the Edinburgh agent in a bail appeal, subject to the more recent provision for advocacy below, whether the bail appeal is heard on the first day or has to be continued to a second day.
+This fee includes all work carried out by the nominated solicitor and the Edinburgh agent in a bail appeal, subject to the provision for advocacy below, whether the bail appeal is heard on the first day or has to be continued to a second day.
 The charge is for a bail appeal, unrelated to the time taken.

-Where bail appeals are proceeding at the same time in respect of separate complaints, not the same proceedings for fixed payments purpose, the £50 applies to each individual case.
+Where bail appeals are proceeding at the same time in respect of separate complaints, not the same proceedings for fixed payments purpose, the prescribed fee applies to each individual case.

 A bail review is subsumed within the core fixed payment and should not be confused with a bail appeal.